MENTOR: Recognition

-MENTOR is a 501(c)(3) nonprofit organization.
-MENTOR is a member of the Social Impact 100 (S&I 100 Index) and has a 4-star rating from Charity Navigator, the largest and most-utilized evaluator of charities in the United States.
+MENTOR is a member of the Social Impact 100 (also known as the S&I 100 Index).
+It holds a 4-star rating from Charity Navigator, the largest and most-utilized evaluator of charities in the United States.
 With Affiliates across the country and a National office in Boston, Massachusetts, MENTOR's impact is wide-reaching.

 In 2021, MENTOR received a portion of the $2.7 billion that philanthropist MacKenzie Scott gifted “286 Teams Empowering Voices the World Needs to Hear.”

-MENTOR co-founders Geoff Boisi and Ray Chambers each received the Lewis Hine Distinguished Service Award from the National Child Labor Committee (NCLC) for a lifetime of outstanding service to children.
+MENTOR co-founders Geoff Boisi and Ray Chambers each received the Lewis Hine Distinguished Service Award from the National Child Labor Committee for a lifetime of outstanding service to children.